edtubillara/federated-barbican/spec/federated-castellan.rst

 ========================================================
 * Federated Aware Services (which do not currently exist) are OpenStack services that have control over where to store a barbican secret.
-The federated key manager's APIs would be called with a link to the host and a scoped token to authenticate to the needed barbican would also be provided.
+The federated key manager's APIs would provide parameters that include a link to the specific barbian host and a scoped token.

 * Federated Oblivious Services are OpenStack services that do not know that federated barbican is being used under the hood.
 The APIs that they call